1757 - French invasion of Hanover – French advance in Westphalia

 On June 8

 In the night of June 8 to 9, the Chasseurs de Fischer, who occupied the Marienfeld Abbey, were attacked by 4 Hanoverian grenadier coys (each of 120 men) and by approximately 200 horse.
 Only one mounted coy and one foot coy sustained the attack and their fire was so effective that the enemy quickly retired.
 The Hanoverians lost their infantry commander and had several men wounded.
-The Chasseurs de Fischer lost the captain of the chasseurs à cheval and two grenadiers, they also had a lieutenant and two soldiers wounded.
+The Chasseurs de Fischer lost the captain of the chasseurs à cheval and two grenadiers.
+They also had a lieutenant and two soldiers wounded.
 During the same night, the Allies (1,500 men) evacuated Rietberg.

 On June 9

 - D'Estrées went to Rheda where he met with Soubise.
 They discussed the movements of the army.
 D'Estrées then reconnoitred the camp that he planned to occupy on June 11 in front of Wiedenbrück and Rheda.
-On his arrival there, he learned the evacuation of Rietberg by the Allies.
+On his arrival there, he learned of the evacuation of Rietberg by the Allies.
 The detachments and the volunteers of Soubise's Reserve immediately occupied Rietberg.
 D'Estrées then instructed Soubise to reconnoitre the left of the enemy position.

 On June 10